vlang/v/doc/docs.md

 To test an entire module, do `v test mymodule`.

-You can also do `v test .` to test everything inside your curent folder (and underneath it).
+You can also do `v test .` to test everything inside your current folder (and underneath it).

 You can pass `-stats` to v test, to see more details about the individual tests in each _test.v file.

 ## Memory management

-(Work in progress)
-There's no garbage collection or reference counting.
+(Work in progress) There's no garbage collection or reference counting.
 V cleans everything up during compilation.
-If your V program compiles, it's guaranteed that it's going to be leak free.
+If your V program compiles, it's guaranteed that it's going to be leak-free.
 For example:

 ```v
 fn draw_text(s string, x, y int) {